 - Criminal Justice Reform: WASPC acknowledges that implicit and institutional bias and discrimination exist in all aspects of society: criminal justice, education, housing, health care, finance, and more.
-We will work in concert with policy makers and others to make systemic 2 improvements to understand, reduce and control the implicit and institutional biases and barriers that inhibit every person's success.
+We will work in concert with policy makers and others to make systemic improvements to understand, reduce and control the implicit and institutional biases and barriers that inhibit every person's success.
 Reform in the criminal justice system should be based on public safety outcomes and should not ignore concern for law enforcement, victims of crime, and justice.
-Assisting offenders with reentry and reducing recidivism is good for public safety.
-Achievement of these goals are worth our state's investment of time, money, and resources. - Behavioral Health: WASPC strongly urges our policy makers to fund and support a robust, "wrap-around' system for those with serious and untreated mental and behavioral health problems.
+Assisting individuals with re-entry and reducing recidivism is good for public safety.
+Achievement of these goals are worth our state's investment of time, money, and resources. - Justice for Victims: WASPC supports public safety policy that provides justice to victims of crime.
+We believe public safety is a core function of government, and the men and women of law enforcement need to have the tools to provide justice for victims. - Behavioral Health & Substance Use Disorder: WASPC strongly urges our policy makers to fund and support a robust, "wrap-around' system for those with serious and untreated mental and behavioral health problems.
+This system is underfunded, understaffed and does not have the capacity to effectively replace criminal justice responses at this time, and the system should be in place before removing law enforcement responses.
 WASPC does not believe that further placement into the community and overall reductions of institutions for those with most serious illnesses is good policy.
-Placing people with serious health issues out onto the street is not compassionate and can result in increased calls for service, and potential violent interactions with the public and law enforcement. - Homelessness: WASPC supports a comprehensive approach to homelessness.
+Placing people with serious health issues out onto the street is not compassionate and can result in increased calls for service, and potential violent interactions with the public and law enforcement.
+WASPC believes there is a positive role for incentivized treatment through potential criminal sanctions. - Homelessness: WASPC supports a comprehensive approach to homelessness.
 There are many complex dynamics that contribute to the issue.
 Criminal transients and those who willingly commit crimes should be prosecuted within the law.
 They are not in the same category as homeless persons, including those with behavioral health problems and addictions, who need and will accept help.
 We urge policy makers to delineate between these two groups and solutions should recognize their differences. - Basic Law Enforcement Training: Washington should fully fund the basic law enforcement academy.
-The surcharge on traffic tickets, which formerly funded all basic training, was redirected by the legislature into the general fund many years ago and led to long delays between when officers are hired and can be properly trained.
 Funding of basic training is a state responsibility.

 - Public Safety Funding: Public safety is a core function of government and should be funded that way.
-The criminal justice system should not be reliant on revenue from citations, arrest warrants, or special funds related to sales of marijuana or gambling. - Marijuana: WASPC acknowledges that the voters of our state made a specific decision to decriminalize marijuana.
-We urge policy makers to support necessary enforcement to reduce "gray market" sales, illicit juvenile consumption, and impacts on neighborhoods from illicit grows and organized crime.
-Regulation of marijuana should be based on public safety, not cannabis sales revenue.
+The criminal justice system should not be reliant on revenue from citations, arrest warrants, or special funds related to sales of marijuana or gambling. - Ilicit Drug Trafficking Enforcement: The harm and violence related to ilicit drug trafficking is both a public health and public safety crisis.
+WASPC supports responses that include criminal accountability, reducing supply, and aggressive enforcement against organized criminal enterprises.